Apply to PSI

 Please ensure to include the following:

-- When prompted, nominate the first supervisor of the project in which you are most interested.
-Please note that you do not need to contact the supervisor before lodging and that your nomination does not guarantee allocation to their project if you are selected to join the CDT.
+• When prompted to nominate a supervisor, either: nominate the first supervisor of the project in which you are most interested, if this is something you know at application (please note that your nomination does not guarantee allocation to the project if you are selected to join the CDT); or: nominate Prof Christos Bergeles, PSI’s Deputy Director Operations.

-- Prospective Hinduja PhD Scholars should enter the code AE-PSI_CDT_HINDUJA.
-Hinduja Scholarships are only available to Indian nationals domiciled in India.
+• Applicants for Hinduja PhD Scholarships should enter PSI-CDT_HINDUJA.
+Hinduja Scholarships are only available to Indian nationals ordinarily domiciled in India.

 Next steps